open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

   For example, selecting Boundaries that are too high or too low may result histogram buckets that are too wide or too narrow, respectively.

-- __Negative Bucket Counts__ are not supported in Explicit Histograms, as such negative bucket count are ignored.
+- __Negative Bucket Counts__ are not supported in Explicit Histograms, as such negative bucket counts are ignored.

 - __ZeroCounts__ are only allocated if the ExplicitBounds array contains a zero boundary.
 That is, if the Explicit Boundaries that you provide does not start with `0`, the function will not allocate any zero counts from the Exponential Histogram.